Dictyochales: Ecology

-Silicoflagellates are photosynthetic microscopic algae present in the upper part of the marine water column, as plankton.
+Silicoflagellates are photosynthetic microscopic algae present in the upper part of the marine water column, as phytoplankton.
 They are adapted to both warm and cold waters.
 Similarly to diatoms, silicoflagellates are most productive where high levels of silica and nutrients are present in near-surface waters.
 They are known to cause harmful algal blooms, or red tides, in many parts of Europe.
 Blooms of silicoflagellates cause fish mortality because their silica skeletons obstruct and abrade fish gills, leading to asphyxiation and subsequent death.
 Additionally, some silicoflagellates are thought to produce ichthyotoxins, i.e. substances toxic to fish, although their effect is debated.
 Apart from physical damage to fish, the depletion of dissolved oxygen in water due to their cellular respiration during bloom growth has also caused fish mortality in fisheries and aquaculture.

 Systematics

 Taxonomy

-In biological classification, silicoflagellates compose the family Dictyochaceae (in botanical nomenclature) or Dictyochidae (in zoological nomenclature), contained within the order Dictyochales or Silicoflagellata.
+Silicoflagellates compose the family Dictyochaceae (in botanical nomenclature) or Dictyochidae (in zoological nomenclature), contained within the order Dictyochales or Silicoflagellata.
 They were previously classified as Chrysophyceae (golden algae).
 Through morphological and molecular similarities, this group was eventually transferred to the Dictyochophyceae, which contains three additional orders, Pedinellales, Florenciellales and Rhizochromulinales.
 After decades of phylogenetic analyses, silicoflagellates and the rest of Dictyochophyceae are accepted as a class of the phylum Ochrophyta, within the eukaryotic supergroup Stramenopiles.